antirez/freakwan/README.md

 2. Devices may chose to avoid retransmitting messages with a too high RSSI, in order to avoid using precious channel time without a good reason.
 It is of little interest that two very nearby devices retransmit their messages.
 3. Retransmitted messages have the `Relayed` flag set, so ACKs are not transmitted by the receivers of those messages.
 FreakWAN ACKs only serve to inform the originator of the message that some neighbor device received the message, but are not used in order to notify of the final destinations of the message, as this would require a lot of channel time and is quite useless.
 For direct messages between users, when they will be implemented, the acknowledge of reception can be created on top of the messaging system itself, sending an explicit reply.
 4. Each message received and never seen before is relayed N times, with N being a configuration inside the program defaulting to 3.
 However users may change it, depending on the network nodes density and other parameters.

+## Listen Before Talk

+FreakWAN implementations are required to implement Listen Before Talk, in order to avoid sending messages if they detect some other valid LoRa transmission (either about FreakWAN or not) currently active.
+In this implementation, this feature is accomplished by reading the LoRa radio status register and avoiding transmitting if the set of bits reports an incoming packet being received.

+LBT is a fundamental improvement for the performance of this protocol, since a major issue with this kind of routing, where every packet is sent and then relayed to everybody on the same frequency, is packet collisions.